openebs-archive/openebs-docs/docs/on_premise_solutions.md

         testuser@OpenEBSClient:~/openebs/e2e/ansible/inventory$ ls -ltr hosts
         -rw-rw-r-- 1 testuser testuser 1482 Jun  5 10:00 hosts

--   OpenEBS installation can be performed:
-    1.  in hyperconverged mode, where the OpenEBS storage services run as pods on the Kubernetes cluster itself.
+-   OpenEBS installation can be performed in hyperconverged mode, where the OpenEBS storage services run as pods on the Kubernetes cluster itself.

-The subsequent section explains the installation procedure for hyperconverged mode.
+The subsequent section explains the installation procedure.

 ## OpenEBS Installation - Hyperconverged Mode

 -   Update the *inventory/group\_vars/all.yml* with the appropriate value *hyperconverged* for the key *deployment\_mode*.
 -   In this mode, the OpenEBS maya-apiserver and openebs-storage provisioner are run as deployments on the Kubernetes cluster with associated pods, and the Kubernetes hosts act as the OpenEBS storage hosts as well.
 These are setup using an openebs-operator on the Kubernetes cluster.
-The setup also involves integration of OpenEBS storage-classes into the Kubernetes cluster.
-These essentially define the storage profile such as size, number of replicas, type of pool atec, and the provisioner associated with it.
+The setup also involves integration of OpenEBS default storage-classes into the Kubernetes cluster.
+These essentially define the storage profile such as volume size, number of replicas, type of pool, and the provisioner associated with it.

-    Applications can consume storage by specifying a persistent volume claim in which the storage class is an openebs-storage class.
+    Applications can consume storage by specifying a persistent volume claim which uses openebs-storage class.

 -   Setup the Kubernetes cluster using the setup-kubernetes playbook, followed by the setup-openebs playbook to deploy the OpenEBS pods.
-Internally, this runs the hyperconverged ansible role which executes the openebs-operator and integrates openebs-storage classes into the
+Internally, this runs the hyperconverged ansible role which executes the openebs-operator and integrates openebs-storage classes into the Kubernetes cluster.
-    Kubernetes cluster.
 -   Execute the setup-kubernetes ansible playbook to create the Kubernetes cluster followed by the setup-openebs playbook.
 These playbooks install the requisite dependencies on the machines, update the configuration files on the boxes and sets up Kubernetes cluster.

             testuser@OpenEBSClient:~/openebs/e2e/ansible$ ansible-playbook setup-kubernetes.yml